Precompute

 You can enable Incremental Static Regeneration (ISR) to cache generated pages after their initial render:

-on the layout.
+In the example above, we used generateStaticParams on the layout.
 You can also specify it on the page instead.
 It depends on whether a single page needs the flag or all pages within that layout need the flag.

 Opting into build-time rendering (optional)

-helper function for generating pages for different combinations of flags at build time.
+The flags/next submodule exposes the generatePermutations helper function for generating pages for different combinations of flags at build time.
 This function is called and takes a list of flags and returns an array of strings representing each combination of flags:

-.
+You can further customize which specific combinations you want render by passing a filter function as the second argument of generatePermutations.
 And just like in the example above, you can also control whether you specify these permutations on the individual pages or on a layout.

 Pages Router

-If you're using the Pages Router, you need to pass a flag to generatePermutations
+If you're using the Pages Router, you need to pass a flag to generatePermutations which accepts the code from context and the group of flags.

-function which can return the permutations to generate at build time or an empty array to use ISR.
+You also need to specify a getStaticPaths function which can return the permutations to generate at build time or an empty array to use ISR.

 Declaring available options (optional)

 Options are the possible values that a flag can take.
-You can declare the available options for a flag by passing an options
+You can declare the available options for a flag by passing an options array to the flag function:

-Instead of passing the values directly you can also pass an object containing a label
+Instead of passing the values directly you can also pass an object containing a label and value property:

-To pass objects you must specify a label
+To pass objects you must specify a label and value property:

 The Flags SDK uses the declared options for multiple purposes: